Muskogee man to serve life after fatal beating of south Tulsa resident

 Police caught up to Wright and his co-defendant, Teyon Brooks, the following morning at an apartment near 51st Street and Atlanta Avenue and arrested them after a standoff that lasted about an hour and a half.

-Wright’s mother took the stand to plead with Keely for the lightest sentence possible — 10 years — and described her son as a "role model" for his younger siblings and a "kind" friend greatly missed while he’s been in custody.
+Wright’s mother took the stand to plead with Keely for the lightest sentence possible — 10 years — and described her son as a “role model” for his younger siblings and a “kind” friend who has been greatly missed while he’s been in custody.

-Wright’s attorney, MJ Denman, disputed that his client had shown no remorse and reminded the court jurors found Wright did not intend to kill Porter but acted in a way that evinced a depraved mind.
+Wright’s attorney, M.J.
+Denman, disputed that his client had shown no remorse and reminded the judge that jurors found that Wright did not intend to kill Porter but acted in a way that evinced a depraved mind.

 Denman asked Keely for mercy on Wright’s behalf, as Wright did not give a statement at the sentencing.